Wolfgang Stock: Project Wiki-Watch

+Career in Christian education

+From 1998 to 2012 he was honorary director of a Christian day care in Woltersdorf.

+From 2012 to 2017 he was CEO of Freie Evangelische Schulen Berlin, since named Christburg Campus, a group of four free Christian schools and three kindergartens in Berlin, serving about 1,000 students.

+In 2016 he was elected Secretary General of the German national umbrella organisation of free Evangelical schools, VEBS.
+Since 2025, he is Secretary General of the European Alliance for Christian Education.

 Decorations and community activities

 On 3 September 2010, the Polish state president Bronislaw Komorowski awarded him with the Medal of the European Centre of Solidarity in the German Reichstag parliament building in Berlin in the presence of the Bundestag's president Norbert Lammert.
 He received the medal for organizing the support of Solidarity activist's families and supplying the Solidarity underground with, inter alia, printing presses and "smuggling" of current literature from Germany to Poland, as well as political, dissident literature from Poland to Germany.

-Stock is Oberstleutnant of the Military reserve force at the Kreisverbindungskommando Karlsruhe of the German Army.
+Stock was, until retirement in 2024, Oberstleutnant (Lieutenant Colonel) of the Military reserve force at the Kreisverbindungskommando Karlsruhe of the German Army.
 He is a member of the Independent Evangelical Lutheran Church.

-Stock was elected to the municipal council (Gemeinderat) of Woltersdorf, Brandenburg and chairman of its Central Committee from 2008 to 2011 and member of the regional council (Kreistag) from 2014 until 2016.
+Stock was elected to the municipal council (Gemeinderat) of Woltersdorf, Brandenburg and chairman of its Central Committee from 2008 to 2011 and an elected member of the regional council (Kreistag) of Landkreis Oder-Spree from 2014 until 2016.

-From 1998 to 2012 he was Honorary Director of a Christian day care in Woltersdorf.